⚠️ This site is under active development. Some content may be incomplete or contain inaccuracies.

 }

-2. Open a pull request to the main repository: 👉 https://github.com/is-a-dev/register
+3. Open a pull request to the main is-a.dev register repository

 • Your site will be accessible at yourname.is-a.dev

-If it still redirects to the is-a.dev homepage, try:
+If your domain still redirects to the is-a.dev homepage or shows an error:

-It’s one of the simplest ways to give your Vercel project a custom URL without buying a domain.
+It's one of the simplest and most cost-effective ways to give your Vercel project a custom URL without purchasing a domain.
+Perfect for personal projects, portfolios, and open-source demos.